 “When You Hire Your First Sales Rep — Just Make Sure You Hire Two” was one of the very first classic SaaStr posts, and I think it’s become somewhat conventional thinking now.
 Don’t just hire 1 to start — it doesn’t save you money or time, and worse, you won’t be able to run an A/B test to see what works.

 I’ve updated the post a bit for today, as first-time founders still tend to make this mistake, especially when bootstrapped.

 The time is probably going to come when you have to build a sales team in SaaS.
 It may be Day 1 if you have plenty of capital and are selling to large enterprises.
-It may be X months down the road, once you close a few deals of large enough size ($x,000 ACV) to justify hiring a sales rep. It might be a few years down the road, like DropBox or Slack, when you decided to add a corporate/enterprise edition to your freemium app.
+It may be X months down the road, once you close a few deals of large enough size ($x,000 ACV) to justify hiring a sales rep. It might be a few years down the road, like DropBox or Slack or Monday or Canva, when you decided to add a corporate/enterprise edition to your freemium app.

 But if it even happened at Slack and DropBox — it will probably happen to you.
 Hiring your first sales person.

 Now you may somehow have enough capital to hire a VP of Sales and a bunch of reps right then and there.
 I’ll talk about this — a lot — in some other posts.
 Because I really learned a lot having a simply awesome VP Sales and sales team.

 But most likely, you won’t have the resources to hire a whole sales team upfront.
 You’ll want to start with one experienced rep.

 And there’s only one problem with that: no matter how well that rep does, you won’t learn anything.
 You need at least 2 to learn.

 - If your first rep does poorly, you’ll have no idea why.
 The rep will blame you, your crappy product, your crappy company, your crappy lack of marketing.
 Which may all be correct.
 But if the rep is a bad fit, that may be the real reason.
 You just won’t know.